- 9 Things to See On Your Campus Visit to Harvard - June 16, 2017

 While being forthright on your application is highly important, that doesn’t mean you can’t put thought and care into how you address your disciplinary history.
 Once you’ve provided a complete and honest account of what happened, you’ll need to show admissions officers that you recognize you made a mistake and that you’ve learned from the experience.

 Accepting responsibility for your actions is key.
 You’re welcome and encouraged to discuss the circumstances that surrounded your disciplinary problem, but make sure that you’re giving explanations, not excuses.
-It’s very important for college admissions offers to know that you understand the gravity of what you did wrong.
+It’s very important for college admissions officers to know that you understand the gravity of what you did wrong.

-If you were considerably younger than you are now when you committed your disciplinary infraction— say, if it occurred during your first year of high school, and you’re now a senior— this is worthwhile to mention.
+If you were considerably younger than you are now when you committed your disciplinary infraction — say, if it occurred during your first year of high school, and you’re now a senior — this is worthwhile to mention.
 Colleges understand that young people make mistakes as a part of growing up, and while this won’t excuse your actions, it may provide context for them.
 If significant time has passed without an additional incident, this is a good sign to colleges as well.

 Make sure to point out the ways in which you’ve grown since the initial incident.
 College admissions officers will want to see that you’ve learned from your mistakes and made positive changes in your life since the incident.
 It will help if the people who write your recommendation letters can attest to this growth as well, so you’d be wise to discuss the issue with them in advance.

 Of course, for some college applicants, explaining a disciplinary infraction will be a bit more complicated.
 For example, what if you got in trouble for doing something that you feel was right?
-Perhaps you became involved in a fight in an attempt to defend someone who was being bullied, or were suspended for protesting an unfair school policy.
+Perhaps you became involved in a fight in an attempt to defend someone who was being bullied or were suspended for protesting an unfair school policy.

 In these cases, it’s even more important for you to take time to explain your behavior.
 If you stand by your ideals, but have learned that you went about expressing them in an inappropriate way, say so!
 Colleges like applicants to be passionate about the issues close to their hearts, but you’ll need to show them that your passion is tempered by maturity, responsibility, and acceptance of the consequences of your actions.